Leotta-38/online-card-game-ito/README.md

 ## What was challenging

-- To understand the concept of WebSocket and implemnt it to my app.
+- To understand the concept of WebSocket and implement it to my app.

+- To build my app on Render.

 - To think about user-friendly interfaces.

 ## Bugs to fix

-- When the WebSocket accidentally disconnect
+- When the WebSocket accidentally disconnect.

 ## Future features

-- Add next round where players use multiple cards
+- Add next round where players use multiple cards.

 ## Resources